convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/fullsync-action-components/post-data.md

 Also, if used in a form <code>submit</code> <i>Event</i>, all form inputs values will be automatically posted as key/value pairs, the key being the form control name and the value the current value of the input field.

 You can use the <i>root key</i> property to place the posted data in a wrapper object.
 For more information : <a target='_blank' href='https://www.convertigo.com/document/latest/reference-manual/convertigo-full-sync-architecture/interacting-locally-with-the-data/'>interacting-locally-with-the-data/</a>.

+ If you want to disable laoding controller, you can set property <i>disable loading controller</i> to true.

 Name | Description
 --- | ---
 Database | Defines the target FullSync Data base to post data to.
-Group | The group name or groups this document will belong to.
+Disable loading controller | Defines if we want to disable loading controller showing Group | The group name or groups this document will belong to.
 A given document can be seen and modified by any user belonging to the group or the groups defined here.
 This property can be a single group (give the group name as a string) or a list of groups.
 In this case, use a jSON object containing one key per group this document will belong to.
 Policy | The write policy for this post. can be none (If the ID provided is already present, the post will fail), override (Data for this ID will override any existing object with the same ID in the database), merge (Data with the ID will be merged key by key with the data object already present in the database).
 Root Key | The key used to 'Wrap' all posted key/ value pairs in an object.
 The key can be simple or composed of a path to the target object, ex : my.super.structure.myObject